Fletch8/Find_The_Queen/README.md

 * __Technical Requirements__: Did you deliver a project that met all the technical requirements?
 Given what the class has covered so far, did you build something that was reasonably complex?

-* __Creativity__: Did you added a personal spin or creative element into your project submission?
+* __Creativity__: Did you add a personal spin or creative element into your project submission?
 Did you deliver something of value to the end user (not just a login button and an index page)?

 * __Code Quality__: Did you follow code style guidance and best practices covered in class, such as spacing, modularity, and semantic naming?
 Did you comment your code as your instructors have in class?